-ENVIRONMENTAL SCIENCE AND BIOLOGY Course Comparison Information Sheet
+ENVIRONMENTAL SCIENCE AND BIOLOGY

-Environmental Science Biology Biology Honors Text: • Pearson Environmental Science, and Google Classroom Text: Standard first year high school Biology text Text: College entry-level Biology textbook.
-Novel "The Hot Zone" Content: Survey course covering foundational concepts in Environmental Science Content: Nature of science Ecology Evolution Classification and characteristics of living things Biochemistry Cell structure and function Plant and animal systems Mendelian and molecular genetics Content: • Same topics as in Biology, but with a greater level of detail/depth and more biochemical emphasis • Bioethics will be embedded Workload: 15-25 minutes of studying, review and homework assignments 1-2 nights per week.
+Environmental Science Biology Biology Honors Text: • Pearson Environmental Science, and Google Classroom Text: • Standard first year high school Biology text Text: College entry-level Biology textbook.
+Novel "The Hot Zone" Content: Survey course covering foundational concepts in Environmental Science Content: Nature of science Ecology Evolution Classification and characteristics of living things Biochemistry Cell structure and function Plant and animal systems Mendelian and molecular genetics Same topics as in Biology, but with a greater level of detail/depth and more biochemical emphasis Bioethics will be embedded Workload: 15-25 minutes of studying, review and homework assignments 1-2 nights per week.
 Most work done in groups with heavy teacher guidance through all assignments.
-Workload: 20-30 minutes of studying which will include reviewing, reading and/or written assignments 2-3 nights per week.
-Some independent work expected, but often reviewed in class.
-Workload: 30-40 minutes of reading and/or written assignments 3-4 nights a week.
-More independent work expected.
+Workload: Workload: • 30-40 minutes of reading and/or written assignments 3-4 nights a week. • More independent work expected.
 In-class instruction: Lectures, laboratory experience activities, demonstrations, and projects.
 Pacing is dependent student success and work completion.
 In-class instruction: Lectures, laboratory experience, activities, demonstrations, computer work, modeling, and projects.
 Lectures will cover material at a slightly slower pace than honors.
 In-class instruction: Laboratory experience, discussions, projects, computer work, simulations. modeling, and presentations.
 Lectures will cover more difficult topics at a faster pace.
 Skills developed: Students will use their basic Algebra skills to solve simple equations.
-NGSS Science and Engineering practices Creation of graphs and graphical analysis of data both by hand and with a computer Logical reasoning skills related to collected or provided data Group collaboration and intrapersonal skills Academic organization/studying Preparation for successful transition to Biology Skills developed: NGSS Science and Engineering practices Use of research and scientific method to determine answers Creation of graphs and graphical analysis of data both by hand and with a computer Logical reasoning skills that connect experimental results to Biology principles Communication of ideas and reasoning to others in written and spoken form Biotechnology skills and techniques Skills in addition to those in Biology: Sophisticated use of the Google Suite Library and Internet research skills Design and implementation of experiments Background necessary for success: Study and organizational skills Problem solving skills Critical thinking Background necessary for success: Study and organizational skills Problem solving skills Critical thinking Background necessary for success: Comfort applying Algebra skills Strong reading, writing, and analytical skills
+NGSS Science and Engineering practices Creation of graphs and graphical analysis of data both by hand and with a computer Logical reasoning skills related to collected or provided data Group collaboration and intrapersonal skills Academic organization/studying Preparation for successful transition to Biology Skills developed: NGSS Science and Engineering practices Use of research and scientific method to determine answers Creation of graphs and graphical analysis of data both by hand and with a computer Logical reasoning skills that connect experimental results to Biology principles Communication of ideas and reasoning to others in written and spoken form Biotechnology skills and techniques Skills in addition to those in Biology: Sophisticated use of the Google Suite Library and Internet research skills Design and implementation of experiments Background necessary for success: Study and organizational skills Problem solving skills Critical thinking Background necessary for success: Study and organizational skills Problem solving skills Critical thinking Background necessary for success: